azfarkhoja305/coursera-ML-in-python/Logistic Regression/README.md

 * **Handwritten_data.npz**
 This is a subset of 5000 examples of handwritten digits taken from the MNIST Dataset.
-They have been resized to 20 x 20 pixels
+They have been resized to 20 x 20 pixels.
+Classification is done using One vs All Logistic Regression